1 Nez Perce Tribe, Department of Fisheries Resources Management, P.O. Box 365, Lapwai, Idaho, 83540, USA

 2. Escapement: derived from PIT-tag observations and a branch occupancy model similar to Waterhouse et al. 2020

-• includes a time-varying component to better describe run-timings of different populations passing Lower Granite Dam
+• Includes a time-varying component to better describe run-timings of different populations passing Lower Granite Dam

 2.2 Data Analysis

-2.2.1 Multivariate Auto-Regressive State Space Model (Holmes et al. 2012)
+2.2.1 Multivariate Auto-Regressive State-Space Model (MARSS; Holmes et al. 2012)

-\[\begin{aligned} \textbf{State process:} \quad & \mathbf{x}_{t} = \mathbf{x}_{t-1} + \mathbf{u} + \mathbf{w}_t, \quad \mathbf{w}_t \sim \mathcal{N}(0, \mathbf{Q}) \\ \textbf{Observation process:} \quad & \mathbf{y}_{t} = \mathbf{Z} \mathbf{x}_{t} + \mathbf{a} + \mathbf{v}_t, \quad \mathbf{v}_t \sim \mathcal{N}(0, \mathbf{R}) \end{aligned}\]
+\[ \begin{aligned} \textbf{State process:} \quad & \mathbf{x}_{t} = \mathbf{x}_{t-1} + \mathbf{u} + \mathbf{w}_t, \quad \mathbf{w}_t \sim \mathcal{N}(0, \mathbf{Q}) \\ \\ \textbf{Observation process:} \quad & \mathbf{y}_{t} = \mathbf{Z}\mathbf{x}_{t} + \mathbf{a} + \mathbf{v}_t, \quad \mathbf{v}_t \sim \mathcal{N}(0, \mathbf{R}) \end{aligned} \]

-• \(\mathbf{x}_t\): vector of hidden state values at time \(t\)
+• \(\mathbf{x}_t\): vector of latent (unobserved) state values at time \(t\)

 • \(\mathbf{y}_t\): vector of observed values at time \(t\)

-• \(\mathbf{a}\): observation bias vector
+• \(\mathbf{a}\): observation intercept or bias vector

 2.2.2 Fitted Models